ioiototm/ioiototm.github.io/content/authors/admin/_index.md

 My research focuses on how different modes of interactions in VR affect each player's engagement, enjoyment, and sense of presence, and I have published a paper as part of my PhD that you can check in the <a href="publication">"Publications"</a> link.

+Recently, I have also joined the <a href="https://www.logaculture.eu/">LoGaCulture</a> project as a Research Fellow at the University of Southampton, where I will be creating and testing a mixed reality/locative game for the Avebury Stone Circle, one of the most significant cultural heritage sites in Europe. <!--The project is an international collaboration between experts from Portugal, Germany, Ireland, and the UK.
+The aims are to explore how locative games can benefit European society by increasing engagement, preservation, and understanding of our cultural heritage.-->

-Outside my research, I am interested in music, as well as game design and development - I have worked on some fun projects that you can check out by clicking the <a href="project">"Projects"</a> link on top.
+Outside my research and work, I am interested in music, as well as game design and development - I have worked on some fun projects that you can check out by clicking the <a href="project">"Projects"</a> link on top.
 Some of my favourite games are inspired by <a href="https://iexpectyoutodie.schellgames.com/">"I Expect You To Die"</a> and <a href="https://www.stanleyparable.com/">"The Stanley Parable"</a>.
 Welcome to my website!

 <!--